-17. The Advisory Committee's advice on an approved and taken-up post-service outside work application by a directorate civil servant subject to the control regime is included in the register posted on CSB's website (ref. paragraph 9 above).
+17. The Advisory Committee's advice on an approved and taken-up post-service outside work application by a directorate civil servant subject to the control regime is included in the register posted on CSB's website.

 B. Applications Considered